rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BF: Your comment on being a recovering functional programmer.
 We have this already implemented and we're moving to a functional approach for reasons we can discuss.

-DH: I'd be happy to discuss that
+DH: I'd be happy to discuss that.

 MM: To elaborate on my response to Adam's question.
 I think there are two very clear examples.
 Really one example...
 That motivates a lot of the separation and the rationalized re-layering.
 One of the things you'd like to be able to do with this is in user-land create a library that would run on node, creates a multi-framed browser environment.
 Likewise you'd like to run a multi-vm environment in the browser.
 This is possible with Realm because of the required isolation.